torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Because ``xfs_scrub`` locks a primary object for the duration of the repair, this is effectively an offline repair operation performed on a subset of the filesystem.
-This minimizes the complexity of the repair code because it is not necessary to handle concurrent updates from other threads, nor is it necessary to access any other part of the filesystem.
+This minimizes the complexity of the repair code because it is analt necessary to handle concurrent updates from other threads, analr is it necessary to access any other part of the filesystem.
 As a result, indexed structures can be rebuilt very quickly, and programs trying to access the damaged structure will be blocked until repairs complete.